true

 As you prepare Form 2441, you’ll notice it includes a line to report your earned income.
 The IRS defines “earned income” as the money you receive from employment and self-employment activities.

-In limited circumstances, however, earned income will include other payments that aren’t earned at work or in your business.
-Those payments can include the taxable disability benefits you receive while you’re unable to work, and tax-free combat pay you receive as a result of military service.
+In limited circumstances, however, earned income will include other amounts received that aren’t earned at work or in your business.
+This income can include the taxable disability benefits you receive while you’re unable to work, and tax-free combat pay you receive as a result of military service.

 Generally, all other income you receive is treated as “unearned income” that cannot be used to qualify for the credit.
 Common types of unearned income include pensions, Social Security retirement benefits, unemployment compensation, and interest, dividends and capital gains.
 If your sole source of income for the year is unemployment compensation, for example, you aren’t eligible for the child and dependent care credit because you did not have any earned income.